 A skilled driver also needs to be physically and mentally healthy in order to be able to drive safely.
 Drivers are sometimes unseen in a workplace as they are out on the road and unfortunately it is often harder for drivers to access healthy food and drink options, to exercise and take suitable breaks.
 Over time this can have a bad impact on the health of your drivers.
 Employers and their workers should work together to promote good physical health and wellbeing amongst drivers.

 Some medical conditions or disability, both physical and mental, are 'notifiable' by the driver to the Driver & Vehicle Licensing Agency (DVLA).
 The DVLA sets out the minimum medical standards and rules for drivers, including conditions that must be

 It is important that the driver and their employer talk about any health condition that could impact on driving, whether they are reportable or not, as you may need to make adjustments to a driver's work activities (short or long term), long before a health condition would be notifiable to the DVLA.
 Common health conditions that may have an impact on a workers ability to drive include

 Pregnancy is not a form of ill health.
 A risk assessment during pregnancy, in consultation with the worker, may determine that it is best to alter some job tasks and driving may be an activity that is adjusted as the pregnancy progresses.
 The driver's other work duties and their position in relation to the steering wheel and airbag should be considered and it is important that seat belts are worn correctly.
 Pregnancy does not exempt women from the requirement to wear a seatbelt.
-You may want to download the leaflet,

 A Drivers Health Assessment could be carried out by a health professional and should include, (but is not limited to)